-Non-duplicated fixed expenditures are child-related expenditures that do not vary with the amount of time a child spends with each parent and are usually incurred by the parents in whose household a child resides the greater amount of time, such as clothing.
+Non-duplicated fixed expenditures are child-related expenditures that do not vary with the amount of time a child spends with each parent and are usually incurred by the parent in whose household a child resides the greater amount of the time, such as clothing.
 It has been assumed that non-duplicated fixed expenditures represent 32% of the basic child support amount.

 As it is assumed that the payment of non-duplicated fixed expenditures (32%) does not vary even when an award of custody results in a child or children spending substantially equal time with both parents (up to 50% per year), the maximum Line 11 adjustment is limited to 34%.
-Duplicated fixed expenditures (30%) plus variable expenditures (38%) equals 68%, and the maximum adjustment divided equally equals 34%.
-In appropriate circumstances, the adjustment may be up to 50%, especially when non-duplicated fixed expenditures are paid primarily by the parent obligated to pay support.
+Duplicated fixed expenditures (30%) plus variable expenditures equals 68%, and the maximum adjustment divided equally equals 34%.
+NOTE: This assumption is in conflict with the Directions, Comments for Use of the Form No. 14, for Line 11.